p-v-z/QuickConsume/Readme.md

 1. **Hold any edible item** in your hands
 2. **Right-click** to instantly consume it
    - If `RequireModifier` is enabled, hold the modifier key while right-clicking
-   - **Important**: Buffed consumables (like Coffee, Lucky Lunch, Spicy Eel, etc.) will show "Buffed consumables can't be consumed quickly" and require normal consumption to preserve their buff effects
-3. **See the results** - Energy/health restored instantly, floating messages show gains
+3. **See the results** - Energy/health restored instantly, floating messages show gains, and any buffs are applied

-### Compatible Items

-- **Regular consumables**: Fruits, vegetables, foraged items, basic food
-- **Any edible item** with positive edibility value that doesn't provide stat buffs
-- **Examples**: Parsnips, Berries, Fish, Milk, Basic Meals

-### Non-Compatible Items (Use Normal Consumption)

-- **Buffed consumables**: Items that provide temporary stat bonuses
-- **Examples**: Coffee (+Speed), Lucky Lunch (+Luck), Spicy Eel (+Luck +Speed), Pumpkin Soup (+Defense +Luck)
-- **Reason**: These items require the game's normal consumption process to properly apply their complex buff effects, duration timers, and stacking rules.
-Instant consumption would bypass this system and could cause buffs to malfunction or not apply at all.

 ## Technical Details